 The Alliance prioritized Initiatives that involved multi-state and international money laundering mechanisms, that involved the movement of money to smuggling organizations with a record of violence, that involved the movement of weapons from the United States into Mexico or the use of such weapons in Mexico, that involved multi-state information or data sharing or analysis, or that involved training or coordination conferences relating to money laundering and related criminal activity.
 The Board only recommended funding of Initiatives that had potential to further the Alliance Strategy, which concentrated on a high-level financial Anti-Money Laundering (“AML”) approach, or that directly impacted substantial smuggling organizations or ongoing facilitators of such organizations.

-The core vision of the Alliance is to create a network of people, agencies, task forces, and programs actively engaged in anti-money laundering enforcement in the SWBA.
-The Alliance plans to: 1) build an internal network of analysts, including analysts in each border state and federal analysts; 2) task its staff investigators in each state with forming a network of money laundering, financial investigation, and asset forfeiture experts and making them available to SWBA investigators and prosecutors to assist in their money laundering cases; 3) develop people and resources to train investigators and prosecutors; and 4) bring these networks together in periodic conferences to continually improve the level of effectiveness of collaborative enforcement efforts.
-The Alliance intends to foster cases and programs that directly address the growing power of criminal groups in the SWBA and to leave a legacy network of collaborating individuals, agencies, and efforts that includes all related disciplines and all levels of government and spans the entire SWBA, including its Mexican dimension and related industries.
-The Alliance evaluated all proposed Initiatives for their potential contribution to this overall vision.
+The core vision of the Alliance was to create a network of people, agencies, task forces, and programs actively engaged in anti-money laundering enforcement in the SWBA.
+The Alliance built an internal network of analysts and investigators in each state, forming a network of money laundering, financial investigation, and asset forfeiture experts and made them available to SWBA investigators and prosecutors to assist in their money laundering cases; the Alliance developed people and resources and trained investigators, analysts and prosecutors and brought these networks together in periodic conferences to continually improve the level of effectiveness of collaborative enforcement efforts.
+The Alliance continues to foster cases and programs that directly address the growing power of criminal groups in the SWBA and will leave a legacy network of collaborating individuals, agencies, and efforts that include all related disciplines and all levels of government and spans the entire SWBA, including its Mexican dimension and related industries.
+The Alliance evaluated all proposed initiatives for their potential contribution to this overall vision.

 The Alliance implemented this vision by allocating funds throughout the SWBA to Initiatives that fostered such cases and programs and the creation of this anti-money laundering network and collaboration among the grantees.
 These efforts had to go beyond the investigative resources of individual agencies.
 They had to cross jurisdictional boundaries and lead to the arrest and criminal and civil prosecution of money laundering violators.
 Although an application by a single agency was eligible, it was not considered if its stated Goals were best accomplished by a multi-agency, multi-jurisdictional task force.
 For the same reasons, Initiatives that coordinated efforts with related Initiatives and with other initiatives such as the Border Enforcement Security Taskforce (“BEST”) teams of the Department of Homeland Security, High Intensity Drug Trafficking Area (“HIDTA”) initiatives, OCDETF training resources, and federal, state and local multi-agency, multi-jurisdictional task forces were most consistent with the Alliance vision.